Useful Guide to the Best Vegan Compost

 image of a bag of Melcourt's SylvaGrow compost

-Therefore, if you own a vegan compost brand that you would like to see included, please get in touch through my Contact page.
+In this guide I also explain what makes a compost vegan (or not!) and highlight those brands I know are not vegan-friendly.
+In the meantime, if you know of a vegan compost brand that you would like to see included, please get in touch through my Contact page.

-As far as I’m aware, labelling regulations regarding exact ingredients in compost are not very rigorous, so as an environmentally-friendly vegan (and those 2 terms don’t always go together!) you have to do a bit of, well, digging…
+The problem is, labelling regulations regarding exact ingredients in compost are not very rigorous, so as an environmentally-friendly vegan (and those 2 terms don’t always go together!) you have to do a bit of digging…

 Is vegan compost also organic?

-No, not necessarily, is the short answer!
+No, not necessarily.
 It is often assumed that if something is vegan, it must also be environmentally-friendly, cruelty-free and organic.
 But whilst that can be true, it’s not always the case.

 When I was looking into this, Melcourt (who make the vegan-friendly SylvaGrow range) were incredibly helpful and honest – their vegan range is not organic because the nutrient pack in the organic product may contain animal-derived ingredients.